Erik-02/Erik-Nel.github.io/index.md

 [Adidas Sales Data Analysis and Prediction](https://github.com/Erik-02/Adidas_Sales_Dashboard)
 <br>
 This is an interactive Dashboard created to visualize the total amount of Sales and Profits made through Adidas sales in the last couple of years within the US.
 The Dashboard is created using Streamlit and makes use of different pages to display different types of graphs.
 The user also have the possibility to chnage the parameters of the graphs, such as the Retailer, Region and Products.
+[Access App](https://adidas-dashboard.streamlit.app/Predictions)
 <br>
 <img src="images/Dashboard.png?raw=true"/>